-Tips for both teachers and students on how to be successful using case studies in the college/university classroom.
-Includes links to several case repositories, organized by discipline.
+Tips for teachers on how to be successful using the Case Method in the college/university classroom.
+Includes information about the Case Method values, uses, and additional resource links.

 Problem-based learning (PBL) is both a teaching method and an approach to the curriculum.
 It consists of carefully designed problems that challenge students to use problem solving techniques, self-directed learning strategies, team participation skills, and disciplinary knowledge.
 The articles and links in this section describe the characteristics and objectives of PBL and the

 process for using PBL.
 There is also a list of printed and web resources.